-A GP must explain the reason for refusing a patient's request to register in writing.
-The GP has the right to refuse patients if they meet the following criteria:
+A GP must explain the reason for refusing your request to register in writing.
+The GP has the right to refuse if the following criteria are met:

-- It has no capacity to take on new patients
+- The practice cannot take on new patients

-- It may not be accepting patients that do not live within its practice boundary
+- The practice is not accepting patients that do not live within its practice boundary

-- In your particular circumstances, it may not be appropriate for you to register with a practice that is a long way from where you live
+- It may not be appropriate for you to register with a practice that is a long way from where you live

 What to do if you are refused the right to register

-Ask the GP receptionist to write the reason why they cannot register you.
-If the GP already has too many patients they can refuse to register you, but this must be explained in writing.
+Ask the GP receptionist to write with the reason why they cannot register you.
+If the GP already has too many patients, they can refuse to register you, but they must explain this in writing.

-Here are a number of ways that you can make a complaint:
+Here are some ways that you can make a complaint:

 By email (for the attention of the complaints manager in subject line)